Displacement energy of Lagrangian 3-spheres: Computations of classical Floer cohomology

+In conclusion, for each positive number $E$, there is an admissible almost complex structure $J^{E}$ such that $L^{\lambda}_{z}\subset X_{z}$ does not bound any non-constant $J^{E}_{z}$-holomorphic disk which are not inside $U$ and with area smaller than $E$, when $z$ is small.
+In order to achieve transversality, we only need to perturb $J_{+}$ or $J_{z}$ outside $U$, while keeping $J_{z}$ in $U$ as some fixed almost complex structure.
+For example, we can take the almost complex structure used by Oakley-Usher to compute the Floer cohomology in $U$.
+Then we know that $L^{\lambda}_{z}$ only bounds non-constant $J_{z}$-holomorphic disk in $U$, which gives a non-trivial Floer cohomology modulo energy $E$.
+Since the above argument works for any $E>0$, we obtain that $L^{\lambda}_{z}$ is nondisplaceable in $X_{z}=X$. \end{proof}

-In \cite{OU} it was also proved that if we compactify the cotangent bundle to be the quadric then $L_{0, m}$ is displaceable in $Q_{m+2}$ for $m\geq 2$.
+Oakley and Usher proved that if we compactify the cotangent bundle to be the quadric then $L_{0, m}$ is displaceable in $Q_{m+2}$ for $m\geq 2$.
 This matches the discussion above that when the ambient space is monotone there will be holomorphic disks coming from outside, which may break the Floer cohomology.
 The major task of following sections will be studying possible deformations of Floer cohomology to deal with those outside contributions.

+One may also use the neck-stretching technique in symplectic field theory to prove above results.
+For example when $\dim S=3$, on the contact hypersurface $\partial U$, there is a contact form such that the minimal Conley-Zehnder index of Reeb orbits is two.
+Starting with a holomorphic disk with boundary on a Lagrangian $L^{\lambda}_{k, m}$, we stretch along $\partial U$ and get a holomorphic building.
+The $X_{+}$-part of the holomorphic building will be a holomorphic curve with several negative punctures, having a non-positive Chern number.
+The dimension of the moduli space of such curves (or its underlying somewhere injective curves) in $X_{+}$ is negative.